taviiii27/Travelling-holiday-booking/README.md

 The backend is powered by Flask, connecting to a MySQL database for efficient data management.
 The system also integrates email functionality to send confirmations and offers, enhancing user experience.

-This project demonstrates practical integration of databases, RESTful APIs, email services, and frontend/backend communication, providing a seamless travel booking experience.
+This project demonstrates practical integration of databases, RESTful APIs, email services, and frontend/backend communication(using HTML+JavaScript combination, alongside with Python and APIs) , providing a seamless travel booking experience.